 Gently spray the hair with water to moisturize, but do not soak it.
 This is an important step in helping hair prevent breakage.
 Then, apply an adequate amount of moisturizer to your hair.
 Detangle gently with a wide-tooth comb to distribute the product evenly.

 Divide the hair into 5 sections – two on the back, one on each side, and a fifth on the front side.
 Dividing the hair into 5 sections makes the hair more malleable and creates instructions for where the curls will fall at the end of the style.
 If you prefer one side or the middle part, then divide the 5th part of the face accordingly.

 Step 3: Start the first section

 Next, take your first section (starting from the back is recommended).
 Make the mousse part-whole by brushing it over a similar styling brush.

 Step 4: Apply flex rod on your hair

 Place the ends of your hair 2 inches from the bottom of the flex rod and completely reverse it around the flex rod.
-Keep your hair taut, curl your hair anti-clockwise onto the curling stick, overlapping once at the ends to fix the rod.
+Keep your hair taut.
+Curl your hair anti-clockwise onto the curling stick, overlapping once at the ends to fix the rod.
 Then, roll the rod fully into the scalp.
-Once you reach the scalp, bend the rod opposite the curls to hold in place.
+Once you reach the scalp, bend the rod opposite the curls to hold them in place.

-Step 5: Repeat for the rest of hair
+Step 5: Repeat for the rest of the hair